pscott/starknet-devnet/page/docs/guide/dumping-and-loading.md

 curl -X POST http://<HOST>:<PORT>/load -d '{ "path": <PATH> }' -H "Content-Type: application/json"
 ```

+## Cross-version disclaimer

+Dumping and loading is not guaranteed to work cross-version.
+I.e. if you dumped one version of Devnet (e.g. 0.5.0), do not expect it to be loadable with a different version (e.g. 0.5.4).

 ## Enabling dumping and loading with Docker

 To enable dumping and loading if running Devnet in a Docker container, you must bind the container path with the path on your host machine.